By Claude Thomas

 As surely as we are scarred physically by the cuts of knives, the puncturing of bullets, the shredding of our bodies by shrapnel, so too are we scarred spiritually, emotionally, psychologically, and psychically by the trauma of war; the brutality, the inhumanity, the surrealism, the insanity.
 We are disfigured for the rest of our lives.
 Once involved in the trauma of combat, there is no getting on with our lives in any traditional social or cultural sense.
 Acquisition of titles, degrees, property, or positions does nothing to ease the pain or relieve the suffering of living with inhumanity, that is, in forgetfulness.

 There is a plague of profound proportions affecting veterans and survivors of war.
 It escapes medical diagnosis because it exists beyond a material plane and transcends the precedent of medicalization.
-It is the result of our unwillingness to look deeply, with mindfulness, into the nature of war at whatever level it is occuring and to touch deeply the consequences of our aggression.
+It is the result of our unwillingness to look deeply, with mindfulness, into the nature of war at whatever level it is occurring and to touch deeply the consequences of our aggression.
 When we cling desperately to our illusions and deny reality, we merely perpetuate our suffering at even more profound levels.
 Our suffering expresses itself in manifestations that we look at with bewilderment.
 We say to ourselves, "How could that happen?
 He, she, or they had everything," "How can this be happening to us, here of all places."
 Child abuse (physical and sexual), the raping of our environment, children killing children, "Live free or die?"

 Lewis Puller took his life!!